Steiner-254/Android-Spy-App/RoadMap.md

 6. Access the YouTube Account [Lateral-Movement] - `STAY CONNECTED TO A PREMIUM VPN`
 - Using the full access to the Gmail Account, escalate and access the YouTube channel/account.

-7. Delete all the videos.
+7. Delete all the videos `STAY CONNECTED TO A PREMIUM VPN`
 - Now, delete all videos in the YouTube account.

 >> `Mark ALL & Delete All The Videos`